Robert Hossein: Religion

-Nearing the age of fifty, Hossein was baptized in the Roman Catholic Church.
+In 1971, Hossein was baptized in the Roman Catholic Church.
 According to an article written by Emannuel Peze, Hossein experienced a conversion to Catholicism in 1971 during a visit to the Marian apparition at San Damiano in Lombard, Italy.

-In 2007, he presented a play entitled Do Not be Afraid (N'ayez pas peur) of the life of Pope John Paul II.
+In 2007, he presented a play entitled Do Not Be Afraid (N'ayez pas peur), about the life of Pope John Paul II.
 He had a special devotion to Saint Therese of Lisieux.

 Death

 Hossein died of COVID-19 on 31 December 2020, one day after his 93rd birthday, during the COVID-19 pandemic in France.